Click on the dropdown button to translate.

 Romans 10:4 “For Christ is the end of the law for righteousness to everyone who believes.”

-Were First Covenant Israelites (and believing non-Hebrews) saved in a different way from New Covenant believers?
-Will those who have lived since the death of Christ, be held to a different standard in the judgment?
-If this is the case, what does this say about the character of our God?
+Were First Covenant Israelites saved in a different way, from today’s Christian believers?
+Will they be held to a different standard in the judgment?
+And if this is the case, what does this say about the character of our God?
 Is His justice the same for all people?

 Romans 3:20 “Therefore by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin.”